PythonOT/POT/docs/source/quickstart.rst

 plan or the transport cost is similar to the balanced case.
 The Sinkhorn-Knopp algorithm is implemented in :any:`ot.sinkhorn_unbalanced` and :any:`ot.sinkhorn_unbalanced2` that return respectively the OT matrix and the value of the linear term.
-Note that the regularization parameter :math:`\alpha` in the equation above is given to those functions with the parameter :code:`reg_m`.

 .. note::
     The main function to solve entropic regularized UOT is :any:`ot.sinkhorn_unbalanced`.
-    This function is a wrapper and the parameter :code:`method` help you select the actual algorithm used to solve the problem:
+    This function is a wrapper and the parameter :code:`method` helps you select the actual algorithm used to solve the problem:

     + :code:`method='sinkhorn'` calls :any:`ot.unbalanced.sinkhorn_knopp_unbalanced`